The Six Sheltie Colors

 The White Factored Sheltie.

-As you can see from the Punnett square below, crossing two White Factored Shelties with the Ss genotype can produce a range of patterns in the offspring.
-Each individual puppy in the litter has a 50% chance of being White Factored, a 25% chance of having the Irish pattern, and a 25% chance of being a Color Headed White.
+Crossing two White Factored Shelties (Ss genotype) produce a range of patterns in the offspring, where aach puppy has: a 50% chance of being White Factored, a 25% chance of having the Irish pattern, and a 25% chance of being a Color Headed White.

 s = White Factored S = Irish

-s = White Factored ss = White Factored sS = White Factored
+s = White Factored ss = Color Headed White sS = White Factored

 S = Irish Ss = White Factored SS = Irish

 White factored Shelties can be valuable to breeders in producing sufficient white markings in puppies.
-They're prized in dog conformation, as long as the white fur doesn't exceed 50 percent of the body, nor show up as conspicuous body spots.
+They're prized in dog conformation, as long as the white fur doesn't exceed 50 percent of the body.